 Main Studio Lot

-I put together this program of films for a tribute to the career of Maurice Noble and co-hosted the event with Leonard Maltin.
+I put together this program of films for a tribute to the career of Maurice Noble for a ceremony on the Warner Bros.
+Lot.
 Maurice Noble got his start at Disney during the inventive heyday of the mid 30’s and worked on several of their best animated features, including Snow White And The Seven Dwarfs, Fantasia and Dumbo.
 Leaving Disney after the union strike, Noble found his way to Warner Bros. and began a very long and successful collaboration with Chuck Jones.
 Maurice’s lasting impact on the world of color and design of background art for animation is among the finest and most prominent within the genre.
 This program included two discussion panels surrounded by screenings of some of his films, which amply highlighted his contribution to background design.

 October 22nd, 1997

 Newport Beach, California

 Conservation presentation at the Sutton Place Hotel.
 Presentation was part of a Linda Jones Enterprises Gallery Event.

 The Lido Theater

 Conservation presentation at the Lido Theater before the screening of Chuck Jones Film Productions short subject “Father Of The Bird” and other Chuck Jones shorts.
 Presentation was part of a Linda Jones Enterprises Gallery Event.